Kentucky Colonels

-The Kentucky Colonels were a member of the American Basketball Association for all of the league's nine years.
-The name is derived from the historic Kentucky colonels.
-The Colonels won the most games and had the highest winning percentage of any franchise in the league's history, but the team did not join the NBA in the 1976 ABA–NBA merger.
-The downtown Louisville Convention Center (now known as The Gardens) was the Colonels' original venue for the first three seasons before moving to Freedom Hall for the remaining seasons, beginning with the 1970–71 schedule.
+The Kentucky Colonels were an American professional basketball team based in Louisville, Kentucky.
+They competed in the American Basketball Association (ABA) from 1967 to 1976.
+The name is derived from the historic Kentucky Colonels.
+The Colonels won the most games and had the highest winning percentage of any franchise in the league's history.
+However, the team did not join the National Basketball Association (NBA) in the 1976 ABA–NBA merger.
+The downtown Louisville Convention Center (now known as The Gardens) was the Colonels' venue for their first three seasons before moving to Freedom Hall for the remaining seasons, beginning with the 1970–71 schedule.

-The Kentucky Colonels were only one of two ABA teams, along with the Indiana Pacers, to play for the entire duration of the league without relocating, changing its team name, or folding.
+The Kentucky Colonels and the Indiana Pacers were the only ABA teams to play for the entire duration of the league without moving, changing team names, or folding.
 The Colonels were also the only major league franchise in Kentucky since the Louisville Breckenridges left the National Football League in 1923.